Sturdy-Subnet/sturdy-subnet/docs/miner.md

 #### Connecting to a Web3 Provider
 We recommend using a third party service to connect to an RPC to perform on-chain calls to evm-based chains (e.g. Ethereum) such as [Infura](https://docs.infura.io/dashboard/create-api) and [Alchemy](https://docs.alchemy.com/docs/alchemy-quickstart-guide#1key-create-an-alchemy-api-key) (click on hyperlinks links for documentation) by obtaining there API key and adding their URL to the `.env` file under the `ETHEREUM_MAINNET_PROVIDER_URL` alias.

 We also support bittensor alpha token pools, so you may want access to an archive subtensor node for historical data.
 The environment variable for this is `BITTENSOR_MAINNET_PROVIDER_URL`.
 Thankfully, there is already a public one that can be used (see `.env.example`).

+### Miner Types

+There are two different types of miners that can be run on the Sturdy Subnet:
+1. **Pool allocator**: This type of miner is responsible for allocating the pools and yields for the subnet.
+2. **TaoFi liquidity provider**: This type of miner is responsible for providing liquidity to the TaoFi TAO<>USDC pool on TaoFi.

+There can only be a certain number of miners in each group, and emissions are split amongst them as defined in [constants.py](../sturdy/constants.py) by `MINER_GROUP_THRESHOLDS` and `MINER_GROUP_EMISSIONS` respectively.

+Miners can only be one type at a time.
+Miners can advertise themselves as either a pool allocator or a TaoFi liquidity provider by setting defining the response to the `QueryMinerType` synapse.
+An example of this is provided in the `miner_type` function in [miner.py](../sturdy/base/miner.py).
+For more information on how to run a TaoFi liquidity provider miner, see the [TaoFi Liquidity Provider Miner Setup](taofi_lp.md) documentation.

 #### Starting a miner